-6.2 RESOURCE ESTIMATES HISTORICAL AND RECENT
+6.2 RESOURCE ESTIMATES, HISTORICAL AND RECENT

 As mentioned previously, BRGM completed a mineral resource estimate based upon an open pit mining scenario as part of its pre-feasibility study conducted in the 1990's.
+This estimate was not completed according to CIM standards.